 Determining the best life insurance for seniors is not always an easy task due in part to the fact that there are several insurance companies that offer later-in-life coverage.
 However, the best life insurance can be based on cost and coverage amounts, as well as whether or not a life insurance exam is required to put a policy in place.
 Below are several senior life insurance companies based on these factors.

 New York Life

 New York Life is one of the largest insurers in the United States, offering a variety of life and long-term care insurance coverage options.
-For those aged 55 and up, New York Life provides access to a guaranteed universal life insurance policy for up to $25,000.
-Individuals up to age 85 may secure this type of policy without undergoing a medical exam or answering medical history questions.
+New York Life provides access to a guaranteed universal life insurance policy with no medical exam if you meet their age requirement.

 The cost for a New York Life guaranteed universal life insurance policy varies depending on the age of the insured.
 The company also offers several other options for life insurance for seniors, including term, whole life, and universal life policies, although medical underwriting may be required.

 Mutual of Omaha

 Another option for the best insurance for seniors is through Mutual of Omaha.
-Through its guaranteed whole life program, individuals ages 45 to 85 (or 50 to 75 in New York) can secure a senior life insurance policy without a medical exam or health questions.
+Through its guaranteed whole life program, individuals who meet the age requirement can secure a senior life insurance policy without a medical exam or health questions.

-Benefit amounts range from $2,000 up to $25,000, but the company also offers other options for more coverage with medical underwriting.
+Benefit amounts range, but the company offers other options for more coverage with medical underwriting.
 Mutual of Omaha offers an easy application process online, as well as the ability to get quotes for different benefit amounts in minutes.
 The insurance company’s price for guaranteed whole life coverage is dependent on the age of the insured at the time an application is put in place.

 Banner Life Insurance (Legal and General)